- What type of stud finder are you looking for?

 - Multiple Scan Modes.
 Versatility is always good.
 Having multiple scanning modes gives you more options; from light, scans to get initial readings, to deeper ones that can detect and indicate the possible location of pipes and other hidden elements.

 - Warning Indicators.
 Appropriate prompts will alert you about live wires and plumbing.
-This is more of a safety feature and also mitigates the risk of potentially damaging important features housed behind the wall.
+This is more of a safety feature and mitigates the risk of potentially damaging important attributes housed behind the wall.

 Choosing the top stud finder